MrTooOldDriver/EDrouter/README.md

 # EDrouter

 ### PROJECT CLOSED
-New jet cone boost feature has added into Elite Dangerous in 2.4 update.
+New jet cone boost feature be added into Elite Dangerous in 2.4 update.
-24.10.2017 Ivan Zhong
+##### 24.10.2017 Ivan Zhong

 #### Developers
 1. EDRouter development environment requires .NET Framework 4.6.2 in order to autoload in Visual Studio 2017.
 The environment could be downloaded [here](http://getdotnet.azurewebsites.net/target-dotnet-platforms.html)